-Up until now you have been solely responsible for teaching your child everything they know.
+Up until now, you have been solely responsible for teaching your child everything they know.
 However, you are now at a point where you are giving someone else the authority to take on this important role.
 Starting school is a big step.
 As a parent it can be difficult to accept this giant leap in your child’s life where they are becoming more independent.

 How you can let go and allow the teacher to take on their role: